-You don't necessarily need to purchase slow-release and quick-release fertilizers.
-For example, you can create your own compost pile and then rake the aged compost over your lawn for a slow-release fertilizer.
+You don't necessarily need to purchase slow-release and quick-release synthetic fertilizers.
+For example, you can create your own compost pile and then rake the aged compost over your lawn for a slow-release organic fertilizer.
 Leaving grass clippings on your lawn will also slowly release nitrogen and other nutrients back into the lawn.

 To make a quick-release fertilizer, soak compost in a 5-gallon bucket of water for about 24 hours to make "compost tea."
 Scoop out the solid compost and pour the water into a sprayer to distribute it over your lawn.